Recite me link

 Answerphone messages picked up twice daily

-If you are at home or have finished your initial treatment, your GP, District Nurse or Community Palliative Care Nurse will be your Key Worker.
+If you are at home or have finished your initial treatment, your GP, district nurse or community palliative care nurse will be your key worker.

-Alternatively, if you require further information please contact the Macmillan Cancer Information Centre on 01622 227064 or Macmillan Cancer Support on 0808 808 0000.
+If you require further information please contact the Macmillan Cancer Information Centre on 01622 227064 or Macmillan Cancer Support on 0808 808 0000.

-This charitable group was set up by The London Hazards Centre Trust Limited in 1984.
-It operates across London and the South East.
-Their team of advisors can offer practical advice and are knowledgeable about benefits and compensation schemes.
 They can help you with paperwork and provide assistance and guidance.
 Their advisors can help by visiting you at home and can be contacted by telephone.
 Their services are free.
 They can help link you with support groups so that you can meet and talk with other people suffering from asbestos-related illnesses.

 HASAG – Hampshire Asbestos Support Awareness Group for the South & South East

-This charitable group was founded in 2006 by Diane Salisbury and Lynne Squibb, in memory of their late father, Mr Dave Salisbury, who had suffered from Mesothelioma.
-Their experience highlighted how common asbestos-related diseases are in the South and South East and the urgent need for a support group to raise awareness and care for patients and their carers.
-Their advisors can visit you at home and provide help and support with paperwork, government benefits, asbestos claims.
+HASAG advisors can visit you at home and provide help and support with paperwork, government benefits, asbestos claims.
 They also run support groups where you can meet others suffering from asbestos-related illnesses.